txt/se23/docs/process2.md

 Experience gained from step i+1 only allowed to feed back to step i

-Useful when:
+Used for:

+- For less complex projects with well defined requirements, processes and roles for team members.

 - For large military or government contracts, often need to get approval for resources before moving ahead.
   - In that context, the thing you are building is defined once at the start during a complex negotiation process known as the “requirements stage”
 - For very long projects, software companies can’t afford to wait to the end to get paid.
-  0 Waterfall offers landmarks along the way where non-programmers (read, accountants) can check off that some task is completed (so they can pay for that stage).
+  - Waterfall offers landmarks along the way where non-programmers (read, accountants) can check off that some task is completed (so they can pay for that stage).
+- Hware/Sware co-design (see notes at end).

 Less than useful when:

+- Too much rigidity built into the project.
+- Mid-project pivots require extensive re-engineering of the solution so far.
 - When experience downstream in the process leads to massive changes to all ideas upstream (e.g. consider a single test shows that the whole system is too slow and needs massive redesign).
 - Analysis paralysis: too much paper-driven activity, very little working code.

 ## Scrum

+- Adapt, Improvise, Overcome
+- High flexibility

 - Smaller scale tactical meetings.